ldgarratt/ecb_art/README.md

 penguin](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_codebook_(ECB)).
 This is a simple script to produce your own ECB art using a .ppm image and a key of your choosing.
-Note: it only works well with images with repeating patterns such as simple digital images with a monochrome background.
+Note: it only works well with images with repeating patterns such as simple digital images without a rich colour palette.

 ## Usage: